 Our Neonatal Intensive Care (NICU) specializes in caring for babies who need a higher level of care.
-We care for babies 34-weeks and greater and provide oxygen delivery, phototherapy for jaundice treatment, IV therapy including antibiotics, monitoring and treatment of Neonatal Abstinence Syndrome and hypoglycemia or low blood sugar.
+We care for babies 34-weeks and greater and provide oxygen delivery, phototherapy for jaundice treatment, IV therapy including antibiotics, monitoring and treatment of Neonatal Abstinence Syndrome, and hypoglycemia or low blood sugar.
 Included in the Neonatal Team, we have Neonatal Nurse Practitioners at The Birthing Center 24/7 who collaborate with a Children’s Mercy Neonatologist to provide the best possible care for your baby.

-Your Neonatal Team is comprised of:
+Your Neonatal Team comprises:

 - Neonatal Nurse Practitioner.

 - NICU Registered Nurse.

 - Social Worker.

 - All visitors must be free of illness.

 - Visitors may visit the NICU with a caregiver who is wearing ID band.